Digital doppelgangers represent a new way to approach the application of AI in the workplace

 Building the Next Generation of Digital Workers

-Digital doppelgangers offer a pathway to accelerate organizational growth, innovation, and sustainability while improving the day-to-day experience of workers.
+Digital doppelgangers offer a pathway to accelerate organisational growth, innovation, and sustainability while improving the day-to-day experience of workers.
 While there are similarities between digital doppelgangers and today’s AI, it is important to understand these four key takeaways when developing a long-term strategy to integrate digital doppelgangers into your workforce.

-Deloitte’s 5th annual, Age of WithTM study indicates 94% of surveyed business leaders agree that AI is important to success over the next 5 years and 76% of surveyed organizations are expecting to increase investments in AI in the next fiscal year.
+Deloitte’s 5th annual, Age of WithTM study indicates 94% of surveyed business leaders agree that AI is important to success over the next 5 years and 76% of surveyed organisations are expecting to increase investments in AI in the next fiscal year.